Gloria Hunniford: Television

 Hunniford recorded two albums that were released in the 1970s.
 In 1985, she sang at the Royal Variety Performance.
 As part of the film musicals theme, she sang "Secret Love" from Calamity Jane, as originally performed by Doris Day.

-In 1995 Hunniford became one of the many presenters on the long-running BBC chat show series Pebble Mill At One where she also presented a special one off episode interviewing Doris Day.
+In 1995, Hunniford became one of the presenters of the long-running BBC chat show series Pebble Mill at One where she also presented a special one-off episode interviewing Doris Day.

 From 1998 to 2003, Hunniford presented Open House with Gloria Hunniford for Channel 5.
 In August 2010, she appeared as a panellist/presenter on the ITV daytime programme 3@Three.

 Since 2009, Hunniford has co-presented Rip Off Britain, a consumer complaints programme on BBC One with Angela Rippon and, for the first two series, Jennie Bond, and then, for the third series, with Julia Somerville replacing Bond.
 Together, the trio of Hunniford, Rippon and Somerville also presented Charlie's Consumer Angels.

 In 2012, Hunniford presented the BBC One documentary series Doorstep Crime 999.

 From 8 September 2014, Hunniford became a regular panellist on ITV chat show Loose Women.
 She was previously a guest panellist in 2003.
 She has guest anchored the show on 4 occasions between October 2014 and August 2016.

 In 2014, Hunniford presented the first series of BBC One programme Home Away from Home.
 Gyles Brandreth presented the second series.
 She has also presented three series of Food: Truth or Scare with Chris Bavin from 2016.

 In January 2022, Hunniford appeared on the third series of The Masked Singer as "Snow Leopard".
 She was second to be unmasked.